top of page

 (with Igor Geyn[Working Paper]

-Abstract: Although civic externalities are a primary motivation for subsidizing education, little research estimates the civic returns to education subsidies.
-We use data on 16.4 million FAFSAs and a regression discontinuity (RD) design to estimate the impact of the United States' largest tuition-free 4-year college program on political participation.
-We find that each of the 2.6 million awards increases a student's voter turnout rate by 4 to 12 percentage points in the 2020 election, raising total citizen voter turnout by 1 percentage point.
-Using detailed location data along with conservative assumptions, we calculate that 1 out of every 66 voters cast a ballot because of the tuition subsidy, with higher rates in politically competitive locations.
-Evidence from intermediate outcomes and time-variation in treatment effects point to peer socialization mechanisms.
-We externally validate our estimates with another RD design and data on 2.5 million students subject to a notch in Pell Grant generosity, showing that our results generalize to other policy settings.
-Our findings demonstrate that the civic externalities of education subsidies can exceed their labor market returns and are large enough to change the outcomes of recent national elections.
+Abstract: Civic externalities motivate public education spending, but estimates of the civic returns to large-scale education subsidies are scarce.
+We use 16 million financial aid applications and a regression discontinuity (RD) design to estimate how the United States’ largest tuition-free college program impacted political participation.
+We find that each of the 2.6 million awards increased a student’s voter turnout rate by 4 to 12 percentage points in 2020, raising total voter turnout by 1 percentage point and Biden’s margin of victory by 0.5 percentage points in the awarding state.
+We calculate that 1 out of every 66 voters cast a ballot because of the tuition subsidy under conservative assumptions and find evidence consistent with peer socialization, among other mechanisms.
+The results are externally validated with another RD design using 2.5 million students local to a notch in the generosity of the industrial world’s largest tuition subsidy, the Pell Grant.
+Our findings demonstrate that the civic externalities of education spending can exceed its labor market returns and are large enough to sway elections.

 "The Effect of Selective Colleges on Student Partisanship"